ringcentral/ringcentral-api-docs/docs/meetings/embeddable.md

 <img class="img-fluid" width="80%" src="../hubspot-video.png">

-## Click-to-Schedule

-Click-to-schedule a meeting an be imiplemented by using the `rc-adapter-navigate-to` API with the `/meeting` path to bring the Meetings tab to the foreground in the app.
-Using thiis approach, you can allow users to schedule meetings wherever they are.

-=== "Javascript"
-    ```javascript
-    document.querySelector("#rc-widget-adapter-frame").contentWindow.postMessage({
-      type: 'rc-adapter-navigate-to',
-      path: '/meeting', // '/messages', '/dialer', '/history', '/settings'
-    }, '*');
-    ```

 ## Schedule a meeting

+Click-to-schedule a meeting an be implemented by posting a `rc-adapter-message-request` message with the `/schedule-meeting` path.
+By ssending the meeting details, the widget will automatically pre-populate thee create meeting field with the correct info which can be reviewed and modified by the user before submisssion.

 === "Javascript"
     ```javascript